Butana Almond Nofomela: Release

 During his sentence Nofomela expressed remorse for his deeds.
-In an interview he reflected on how his life has changed, "Prison has been a blessing in disguise, I’m remorseful, but my eyes have been opened.
-I appeal to all those I’ve wronged to forgive me."
-Nofomela was released from the Pretoria Central Prison on parole in 2009, after he had served 22 years in prison.
+In an interview he reflected on how his life has changed: "Prison has been a blessing in disguise; I’m remorseful, but my eyes have been opened.
+I appeal to all those I've wronged to forgive me."
+Nofomela was released from the Pretoria Central Prison on parole in September 2009, after he had served 22 years in prison.